thoughtbot/maintaining-open-source-projects/book/02-community.md

 when those questions begin to be answered organically by members of your community.

-I always suggest to interact “politely” so interaction is smooth and you increase the chance they follow your advice.
-Otherwise they might feel cheated because you didn’t solve their problem, whoever problem this is, and they may insist you to act.
-You have no time to waste in these type of arguments, being friendly helps.
+I always suggest you interact “politely” so interaction is smooth and you increase the chance they follow your advice.
+Otherwise they might feel cheated because you didn’t solve their problem, whoever problem this is, and they may insist you act.
+You have no time to waste in these arguments, being friendly helps.

 Another problem that commonly results in clutter in the issue tracker is irreproducibility.
 Users may be trying to show a legit problem with your